mnmlstc/core/Readme.rst

 MNMLSTC Core is a C++11 library that adds a functionality set that will only be available in C++14 and later.
 It is small and easy to use.
 A majority of the components of MNMLSTC Core can also be found in Boost.
-However the exact behavior differs in several ways that are discussed within the documentation.
+However their are some behavior differences between MNMLSTC Core components and their Boost counterparts.

 Information on installing and using MNMLSTC Core (as well as modifying its internals) can be found in its documentation